IM Vijayan Unplugged: AIFF president Praful Patel launches promo | Goal.com

 IM Vijayan Unplugged: AIFF president Praful Patel launches promo

-The All India Football Federation (AIFF) president Praful Patel launched the promo of a three-part documentary series on Indian football legend I.M Vijayan.
+The All India Football Federation (AIFF) president Praful Patel launched the promo of a three-part documentary series on Indian football legend I.M Vijayan on Thursday.

 The president shared the promo of the documentary on his official Twitter handle.